Financial Planning for Women and Couples Who Want to Live Well Now and Later

 • What happens after I schedule a call?

-You'll have a structured discovery conversation to outline your goals, timing, and what working together would look like — before any engagement begins.
+We start with an introductory conversation to outline your goals, timing, and what working together would look like before any engagement begins.
 You can schedule directly here.

 One Coordinated Strategy for a Complex Financial Life